How to use Japanese hiking app YAMAP (English guide)

 Copying other people’s plans

-If we recall the mountain information page we were on before, there was a section to view other people who had recently completed a hike at the same mountain (関連する活動日記).
+When viewing information about a mountain, there’s also a section to view other people who had recently completed a hike at the same mountain (関連する活動日記).

-From viewing someone's activity diary, there's also the option to copy and paste their plan with the black このコースから登山計画を作成 button.
+While viewing someone’s activity diary, you can copy and paste their plan with the black この軌跡から登山計画を作成 button.
+After this, you go through the same steps that I’ve outlined above.

 Viewing other people’s activity diaries is super useful if you want to double-check the conditions on the trail, or to see how popular the trail is.
 And sometimes the model courses don’t quite cover the route you want to take, so being able to copy other people’s activities is a feature I use quite a lot.